ronengoren/Spotify-application/readme.md

 A small brief about this project.

 This my first project ever in ReactJS.
-Right after I received the assignment I did a lot of reasearch on which language has the best approach to achieve what I wanted, so I decided to take a risk so I self taught my self with this new platform fot the past 2 weeks.
+Right after I received the assignment I did a lot of reasearch on which language has the best approach to achieve what I wanted, so I decided to take a risk so I self taught my self with this new platform for the past 2 weeks.

 This project unfortunately haven’t reached to its limits in terms of the assignment, BUT, has its own achievements I believe.